Basic docking

 5.b.
 Using Vina forcefield

-Using the vina forcefield, you should obtain a similar output from Vina with the best score around -13 kcal/mol.
+Using the vina forcefield, you should obtain a similar output from Vina with the best score around -13 kcal/mol for this example system.

 Scoring function : vina